Your Mood Has a Biology

 Biology Meets Psychology

-Mood issues aren't always 'in your head.'
+Mood issues aren't always in your head.
 Nutrient gaps and inflammation directly affect brain chemistry.
-This panel bridges the gap.
+This panel bridges the gap between how you feel and what's happening inside.

 AI That Understands Context

 Your Health Profile tells us about your sleep, stress, and lifestyle.
-The AI combines that context with your lab results for meaningful insights.
+The AI combines that context with your lab results for insights that actually make sense.

 Actionable, Not Overwhelming

 You won't get a data dump.
-You'll get clear, prioritized guidance on what might be contributing to how you feel โ and what to discuss.
+You'll get clear, prioritized guidance on what might be contributing to how you feel — and what to discuss with your provider.

 What Your AI Report Will Tell You

-"Your Vitamin D is at 19 ng/mL โ well below optimal.
-This pattern is commonly associated with low motivation."
+"Your Vitamin D is at 19 ng/mL — well below the optimal range.
+Combined with low B12, this pattern is commonly associated with the low motivation and brain fog you reported in your health profile."

 Join the waitlist and be the first to test the Mood & Mind panel when it launches.